bboe/bryceboe.com/content/google-weeks-10-and-11.md

 Date: 2008-09-07 22:49
 Tags: google
 Slug: google-weeks-10-and-11
+Pre2014_Disclaimer: true

 First I'd like to mention the obvious; I sold the Porsche this morning.
 Hmm ok maybe that's not the obvious.
 Anyway my 944 of 6 years is finally gone, and it's sad.
 Maybe someday when I have money to play with and a child who is into cars I'll get another 944.
-Onto the obvious news you're probably thinking of; I changed the layout following a conversation with a Lauren who said the previous one sucked, which I agreed.
+Onto the obvious news you're probably thinking of; I changed the layout following a conversation with Lauren who said the previous one sucked, which I agreed.
 Another slightly obvious is my lack of an update last week, so this one is a twofer.